 Immunostaining of cells in tissue culture:

 4. Remove primary antibody and replace with 1 ml of PBS.
 Let sit for 5-10 minutes, replace PBS and repeat twice, to give three washes in PBS.
+We usually gently agitate the plates or dishes on a shaker, but you will have to see if this works and/or helps with your particular cells.

-6. Remove secondary antibody and replace with 1 ml of PBS.
+6. Remove secondary antibody and replace with 1 mL of PBS.
 Let sit for 5-10 minutes, replace PBS and repeat twice, to give three washes in PBS.

 7. Drop on one drop of Fisher mounting medium onto dish and apply 22mm square coverslip.
 View in the microscope!